JohnEarnest/Decker/docs/lil.md

 - _Tables_ are a rectangular array of values for which every column has a string as its _key_.
 Tables can be made with the unary operator `table` or with the `insert` statement.
 The binary operators `,` (append), `join` (natural join), and `cross` (cartesian join) offer a selection of tabular joins.
 - _Functions_ have a name, take arguments, and return a result.
 They are declared with `on`, and may be freely passed around or stored in variables. `first` of a function gives its name, and `keys` of a function gives a list of its named arguments.
 - _Interfaces_ are opaque dictionary-like values used to represent system resources or Input/Output devices.
 Accessing or writing to an interface may produce side-effects.
+- `nil` represents the _absence_ of a value: an undefined variable, an out-of-bounds index (_outdex_), a failed attempt at parsing a value.
+The `unless` and `fill` operators can be used to substitue a default value for a _nil_.
+Otherwise, _nil_ will happily coerce to contextual "empty" values.

 Lil has a soft, spongy, dynamic type system in which values do their best to convert to a more relevant type as the need arises.

-- When a number is required, strings are parsed, and lists or dictionaries attempt to convert their first _element_.
+- When a number is required, nil becomes `0`, strings are parsed, and lists or dictionaries attempt to convert their first _element_.
 Otherwise, the number 0 is used.
-- When a string is required, numbers are formatted, and lists are recursively converted to strings and joined.
+- When a string is required, nil becomes `""`, numbers are formatted, and lists are recursively converted to strings and joined.
 Otherwise, the empty string is used.
-- When a list is required, strings are treated as a list of their characters (each a length-1 string), dictionaries are treated as their value list, tables are treated as the list of their rows (each a dictionary), and anything else (number, function, interface) is enclosed in a length-1 list.
+- When a list is required, nil becomes `()`, strings are treated as a list of their characters (each a length-1 string), dictionaries are treated as their value list, tables are treated as the list of their rows (each a dictionary), and anything else (number, function, interface) is enclosed in a length-1 list.
 - When a dictionary is required, strings and lists become dictionaries from their indices to their _elements_, tables become dictionaries of their columns, and otherwise an empty dictionary is used.
-- When a table is required, lists become a single-column "value" table, and dictionaries become two-column "key" and "value" tables.
+- When a table is required, nil becomes the empty table, lists become a single-column "value" table, and dictionaries become two-column "key" and "value" tables.
 Anything else is interpreted as if it were a list.

 When indexing into values, we will uniformly refer to _elements_: